SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** When the AC is disabled, configure AC.MUXCTRLA.MUXNEG to DAC or internal reference.

 **megaTinyCore note:** It is not clear when this is relevant or how large the effect is, but it isn't present on very many parts.
-When it *is* present, assuming the effect is pronounced enough to be relevant, this must not be ignored, as it is relevant **when the analog comparator is not even enabled**
+When it *is* present, assuming the effect is pronounced enough to be relevant, this must not be ignored, as it is relevant **when the analog comparator is not even enabled**.
+If you encounter this issue, please let me know - I can have the core automatically set AC.MUXCTRLA.MUXNEG, but nobody has tripped over it, and the parts include 4k and 2k parts so I'd rather not add a fix for an issue nobody is experiencing.

 #### AC Interrupt Flag Not Set Unless Interrupt is Enabled